SaewonY/music-genre-classification/README.md

 </br>

-The Music genre we are to distinguish are based on **FMA: A DATASET FOR MUSIC ANALYSIS** which is available from this site <https://github.com/mdeff/fma>
+The Music genre we are to distinguish are based on **FMA: A DATASET FOR MUSIC ANALYSIS** which I got from this site <https://github.com/mdeff/fma>

 </br>